-During the 1886-1887 winter season, the Perkinses were living elsewhere and 112 Beacon was the home of cotton broker Ellerton Lodge Dorr and his wife Mary Louisa (Stanwood) Dorr.
+During the 1886-1887 winter season, the Perkinses were traveling in Europe and 112 Beacon was the home of cotton broker Ellerton Lodge Dorr and his wife Mary Louisa (Stanwood) Dorr.
 They previously had lived in Chestnut Hill.
 By the next season, they had moved to 262 Beacon and Augustus and Susan Perkins had resumed living at 112 Beacon.

 An April 5, 1891, illustrated article in the Boston Globe commented on the oriel window at 112 Beacon: “An oriel window, with a flashing gilded roof, a rival, by the way, of the State House dome sprouts out from the residence of Mr. and Mrs. A. T. Perkins, at No. 112, just at the right hand of the front entrance.
 Through colored glass and heavy plate glass, chysanthemums (sic) in full bloom throw a summer’s greeting to the wintry winds without and bid them howl on.”

 Augustus Perkins died in April of 1891, and Susan Perkins died in February of 1894.

 112 Beacon remained the home of their unmarried daughter, Elizabeth Greene Perkins, who continued to live there until her marriage in September of 1901 to William Austin Wadsworth.
 After their marriage, they lived at 45 Beacon.